 - Balloon dilation or angioplasty of narrowed blood vessels such as narrowings in the pulmonary arteries (pulmonary artery stenosis) or narrowings of the thoracic aorta (coarctation of the aorta).

 - Intravascular stent dilation or the placement of stents inside blood vessels to relieve narrowings of important arteries and veins in the body.
-Most commonly this therapy is performed for blood vessels that have become narrowed from scarring after surgery for congenital heart disease.
-Blood vessels most commonly requiring stent dilation include pulmonary arteries, recurrent coarctation of the aorta and the inferior and/or superior vena cava or large veins draining into the right side of the heart.
+This is most often performed for blood vessels that have narrowed because of scarring after surgery for congenital heart disease.
 Previously placed surgical conduits also are commonly stented to help prolong the longevity of a conduit and decrease the number of overall surgeries a patient with congenital heart disease may require over a lifetime.

 - Implantation of trans-catheter heart valves.
 Notably, we have implanted more than 100 transcatheter heart valves in the pulmonary position.
 We have also implanted these catheter-based valves in the tricuspid and mitral valve positions in patients with congenital heart disease who would otherwise require surgical valve replacement procedures.
 Transcatheter closure therapies for holes in the atrial and ventricular walls (septal defects) and persistent or unwanted blood vessels like a persistent patent ductus arteriosus or PDA.
 Our team of physicians have been world leaders in the development and use of these technologies and have successfully closed more than 500 septal defects and 700 patent ductus arteriosus since such technology became available.

-Furthermore, our Interventional Cardiologists have helped to pioneer the investigation of nearly every new catheter-placed device and therapeutic transcatheter procedure and have participated in nearly every major multi-center FDA trial for devices and transcatheter therapies performed in the United States over the past 15 years, including:
+Our interventional cardiologists participated in early studies of almost every new catheter-placed device and therapeutic transcatheter procedure and took part in nearly every major multi-center FDA trial for devices and transcatheter therapies performed in the US over the past 15 years, including:

 - Medtronic Melody® and the Edwards LifeSciences (Edwards-Sapien) transcatheter heart valve in the pulmonic position